jeffmm/cmake_tutorial/v1-cmake-intro/README.md

 add_subdirectory(src)
 ```

-and the file `src/CMakeLists.txt` should be
+This `CMakeLists.txt` file will tell CMake to now search the `src` directory for additional CMake files.
+The file `src/CMakeLists.txt` will give CMake the instructions on how to build the library.

 ```cmake
 # Define library headers